Pediatric Orthopedic Surgeons treating Fused Toes

 CUBITUS VARUS

-Cubitus varus is a medical condition that affects the elbow joint.
+Cubitus varus refers to a medical condition that affects the elbow joint.
 It appears as a type of deformity in which the forearm bones are angled inward.
 This causes the elbow to point outward in a “V” shape.
 A congenital abnormality or a traumatic injury to the elbow, such as a fracture, can cause the deformity.
 Cubitus varus can lead to difficulty in performing everyday tasks.
 For instance, carrying objects can also result in pain and weakness in the affected arm.
-Treatment for cubitus varus may include physical therapy, bracing, or surgery.
-However, it all depends on the severity of the condition and the individual patient’s needs.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.